 SAVOURY VERSION - ADD ANY ONE OR MORE OF THE FOLLOWING

-Omit yogurt and powdered milk from basic formula
+Omit yogurt and powdered milk from the basic formula

 1/2 - 1 c fresh tomato, carrot, celery, or cabbage juice